Paracetamol

 Download/Print

-Paracetamol (acetaminophen) is a widely used active ingredient in human medicine with pain-relieving (analgesic) and fever-reducing (antipyretic) properties.
+Paracetamol (acetaminophen) is an active ingredient frequently used in human medicine with pain-relieving (analgesic) and fever-reducing (antipyretic) properties.
 While it is considered a relatively safe medication for humans, paracetamol poses a significant toxicity risk for dogs and especially for cats.
 The reason for this lies in species-specific differences in the metabolism of this active ingredient.

-Dogs and cats lack certain enzymes or have them in insufficient quantities, which are necessary for the breakdown of paracetamol.
+In dogs and cats, certain enzymes necessary for the breakdown of paracetamol are either absent or present in insufficient quantities.
 This leads to the accumulation of toxic metabolites in the body, which can cause severe organ damage.
 The liver and red blood cells are particularly affected by the toxic effect.

 The peculiarity in cats lies in a pronounced deficiency of glucuronyltransferase, a key enzyme in paracetamol metabolism.
-This genetically determined enzyme deficiency makes cats extremely sensitive to paracetamol, so even very small doses can cause life-threatening poisoning.
-In dogs, the tolerance threshold is somewhat higher, but even here, an overdose can quickly lead to serious health damage.
+This genetically determined enzyme deficiency makes cats extremely sensitive to paracetamol, so even very small doses can trigger life-threatening poisoning.
+While the tolerance threshold is somewhat higher in dogs, an overdose can quickly lead to severe health damage in them as well.

 The most important facts at a glance

 Paracetamol poisoning represents a serious and potentially life-threatening emergency for dogs and cats.
-Due to species-specific metabolic differences, even small doses of this painkiller, commonly used in human medicine, can cause severe poisoning symptoms.
-Cats, in particular, are extremely sensitive to paracetamol.
+Due to species-specific metabolic differences, even small doses of this pain reliever, commonly used in human medicine, can cause severe signs of poisoning.
+Cats in particular are extremely sensitive to paracetamol.

-The poisoning primarily manifests through damage to red blood cells with the formation of methemoglobin, leading to oxygen deficiency in the tissues, as well as toxic liver damage.
-Clinical symptoms usually develop within a few hours and include cyanosis, shortness of breath, vomiting, lethargy, and in severe cases, neurological disorders up to coma.
+The poisoning primarily manifests through damage to red blood cells with the formation of methemoglobin, leading to oxygen deficiency in the tissues, as well as through toxic liver damage.
+Clinical symptoms usually develop within a few hours and include cyanosis, difficulty breathing, vomiting, lethargy, and in severe cases, neurological disorders leading to coma.

-Diagnosis is based on anamnesis, clinical symptoms, and laboratory findings.
-Treatment must be initiated immediately and includes decontamination, administration of the specific antidote N-acetylcysteine, supportive measures such as fluid therapy, and, if necessary, blood transfusions.
+The diagnosis is based on the medical history, clinical symptoms, and laboratory results.
+Therapy must be initiated immediately and includes decontamination, the administration of the specific antidote N-acetylcysteine, supportive measures such as fluid therapy, and blood transfusions if necessary.

-The prognosis is favorable with early and adequate treatment but worsens with increasing time between ingestion and start of therapy.
-Careful aftercare with regular check-ups is strongly recommended for full recovery.
+The prognosis is favorable with early and adequate treatment; however, it worsens with an increasing time interval between ingestion and the start of therapy.
+Careful follow-up care with regular check-ups is strongly recommended for complete recovery.

 Prevention through educating pet owners about the dangers of human medications for their pets, as well as the safe storage of medications, is the best protection against this preventable poisoning.